How to Find Dispersed Camping in Yosemite Without Reservations

-5 million people visited Yosemite in 2016.
-That means that you’re vying for camping spots with a lot of other people.
-Ideally, you’ll book your campsites months in advance at www.reserveamerica.com, and then you won’t have to worry about it.
-For those of us who like to live life on the edge, it is possible to find epic, legal camping in Yosemite National Park without booking a reservation early on–you just need to know where to look.
+Yosemite remains a popular national park, with 3.7 million visitors in 2022.
+If you’re traveling there, too, you’ll be vying for camping spots with a lot of other people.
+Ideally, you’ll book your campsites months in advance, and then you won’t have to worry about it.
+For those of us who like to live life on the edge, it is possible to find epic, legal dispersed camping in Yosemite National Park without booking a reservation early on — you just need to know where to look.

-Here at Escape, we’re last-minute specialists and have figured out all the best ways to secure a site when planning ahead just isn’t an option.
+We’re last-minute specialists, too, and have figured out all the best ways to secure a site when planning ahead just isn’t an option.
 With as little as 24 hours of preparation, you can be roasting marshmallows and enjoying a cold one around the campfire.

 For ease of use, we’ve included two maps in this overview: the one above is a listing of all campsites within Yosemite National Park.
 The sites along Highway 120—including White Wolf and Yosemite Creek—have plenty of first-come, first-served campsites.
 Yosemite Valley, on the other hand, only has reserved campgrounds that book up to 6 months in advance during the summer months.

 If you must stay in Yosemite Valley — where 99% of all tourists want to stay — there is a slim chance you’ll be able to find a site.
 But it’ll be worth it if you do, as you’ll have a lot less driving during your visit, meaning more time for adventures.

 Most people book their Yosemite campsite reservations months in advance of their travel date at www.reserveamerica.com.
 This is great news for non-planners because some people who reserve sites don’t show up after all, which means there are unexpected openings.